lubiana/no-framework-tutorial/04-development-helpers.md

 I have added some more helpers to my composer.json that help me with development.
 As these are scripts and programms used only for development they should not be used in a production environment.
-Composer has a specific sections in its file called "dev-dependencies", everything that is required in this section does not get installen in production.
+Composer has a specific sections in its file called "dev-dependencies", everything that is required in this section does not get installed in production.

 Let's install our dev-helpers and i will explain them one by one:
 `composer require --dev phpstan/phpstan symfony/var-dumper slevomat/coding-standard symplify/easy-coding-standard rector/rector`